Nanguage/cmd2func/README.md

     }
 )

-myfunc(1, 1)  # will print '2' and verbose information
+myfunc(1, 1, True)  # will print '2' and verbose information
 ```

 Not print the command: